matteoGuidotti/Video-Thumbnails-Maker/README.md

 ### MySQL application database and filesystem organization

-I decided to store the files (videos and images) in a filesystem instead of in the database as row bytes in order to not waste additional time converting files when they need to be stored, in addition to the INSERT query, that would become much more heavier. <br>
+I decided to store the files (videos and images) in a filesystem instead of in the database as row bytes in order to not waste additional time converting files when they need to be stored.
+After the conversion of the file to row bytes, the system should still perform the INSERT query, that would become much more heavier. <br>
 The application database is composed by 2 tables: video_job and thumbnail_job.

 #### video_job